 While at higher speeds it’s common for birds to hit car windows, but according to the researchers, birds can easily avoid cars – to the point where cars can easily exceed predator speed.

 With this threshold, the internal system of the bird would tell it when you’re going out of way breaking down, making it impossible for avoiding the car.

 It wouldn’t be a comfortable experience while cleaning the feathers of the windshield, but at least this helps in not taking the incident personally for sure.

 5. Bird Flight Plans for Future Predictions

 Ancient Romans observed a bird’s flight plan for helping them in decision making regarding the future.

 After all, as the birds somehow communicated with gods while flying above Earth, it made sense that they would offer helpful information for the stranded people no ground without a direct line to gods.
 Romans call it: Augury; a word for describing the process of diving into the future through birds.

 Augur stood in a sacred spot, and faced east, then waited for seeing the way where the bird flew.
-Birds with right flight indicated good vibes, and the ones flying left encouraged caution.
-Bird flying towards diviner indicated good luck, while ones that flew away were considered to be less opportunistic.
+Birds with the right flight indicated good vibes, and the ones flying left encouraged caution.
+Birds flying towards diviner indicated good luck, while ones that flew away were considered to be less opportunistic.